 Diameter (Spherical Valve): The diameter of the spherical valve.

 Efficiency: The efficiency of the turbine as a percentage.
 This is typically shown in the curves provided by the manufacturer.
 A typical range is 85% to 95%, but values outside this range are possible.
 See below wiki solution for more on turbine efficiency:

 Moment of Inertia: This value will account for the turbine, generator, and entrained water.
 This is also typically provided by the manufacturer.
 As mentioned in the previous section, Moment of inertia is HAMMER is defined by the equation WR^2, where W is the weight on the turbine and R is the radius of gyration.

 Speed (Rotational): The rotation of the turbine blades per unit time, typically as rotations per minute or rpm.
 The power generated by the turbine depends on this value.

-Specific Speed: Enables you to select from four-quadrant characteristic curves to represent typical turbines for three common types: 30, 45, or 60 (U.S. customary units) and 115, 170, or 230 (SI metric units).
+Specific Speed: Enables you to select from a list of available Specific Speeds, which represent a characteristic curve (see further below) that is used to model the hydraulics of the turbine during the transient simulation.
+The following default specific speeds are included: 30, 45, or 60 (U.S. customary units) and 115, 170, or 230 (SI metric units).
 The source of these three defaults is the US Bureau of Reclamation.
-You can enter your own four-quadrant data in the XML library.
+You can enter your own data in the XML library.
 See the Help documentation for more information.

 Flow (Rated): Denotes the flow under normal operating conditions.
 Only applies to the Load Acceptance operating case.